 - 4-5 cups powdered sugar

-- Line an 8×8-inch or 9X9-inch square baking pan with aluminum foil and set aside.
+Line a 9X9-inch square baking pan with aluminum foil and set aside.
 Do not spray.

-- For the cookie dough: in a medium bowl (or in the bowl of a stand mixer) combine the butter and sugars and beat on medium speed until light and fluffy.
+In a medium bowl (or in the bowl of a stand mixer) combine the butter, granulated sugar, and light brown sugar and beat on medium speed until light and fluffy.
 Mix in the vanilla, salt, and heavy cream.
 Add the flour and mix until just combined.
 Fold in 1/2 cup of the chocolate chips.
 Set aside.

-- For the fudge: combine the brown sugar, butter, salt, and heavy cream in a medium saucepan.
-Stir over medium-low heat until the butter is melted and the brown sugar is dissolved.
+In a large pot (like a soup pot) combine the brown sugar, butter, salt, and heavy cream.
+Stir over medium heat until the butter is melted and the brown sugar is dissolved.
 The mixture should be smooth and combined.

 I used 4 1/2 cups of the powdered sugar.
 You will know when your mixture is thick enough when it basically forms itself into a ball, pulls away from the sides and bottom of the saucepan, and it will look shiny and smooth.
 I thought that it resembled play-doh.
 Hopefully that helps you!

 To speed up the cooling process of the fudge.
-Take it out of the saucepan (it should form a ball, see above comment) and put it on a plate to cool down.
+Take it out of the hot saucepan and put it on a plate to cool down.

 Save this recipe and PIN IT to PINTEREST